karenfreemansmith/JavaScript30Collection/README.md

 by [Karen Freeman-Smith](https://karenfreemansmith.github.io)

 ## Description
-Creating a simple drawing app with HTML5 canvas and JavaScript by following tutorial at [JavaScript30](https://github.com/wesbos/JavaScript30)
+Making checkboxes multi-selectable with the shift key using JavaScript by following tutorial at [JavaScript30](https://github.com/wesbos/JavaScript30)

 ### Technologies Used
 JavaScript